What is an Eye Exam, and Why Do You Need It?

 Just as a physical exam by your medical physician evaluates your overall health, a complete eye exam will assess your whole visual system.
 Our eye doctor will look closely for signs of ocular disease or abnormality.
 Many common eye diseases, such as glaucoma, cataracts, diabetic retinopathy, and macular degeneration, are not symptomatic during the early stages.
 Symptoms generally appear only after the disease has progressed, and at this point treatment is less effective.
 Only a thorough eye exam can detect the early presence of these diseases.
 Routine eye exams should be conducted once a year to screen for common eye diseases.

 Making Sure Your Vision is Sharp

 Vision changes are a normal part of growing older, for kids and adults.
 Regular, detailed vision testing will ensure that you enjoy quality vision – at every age!
-With kids, our friendly optometrist will perform a pediatric eye exam to verify there are no undiagnosed vision conditions that could interfere with learning.
+For children, one of our friendly optometrists will perform a pediatric eye exam to verify there are no undiagnosed vision conditions that could interfere with learning.

 Detection of Dangerous Health Conditions

 A number of life-threatening health problems, such as diabetes, high blood pressure, and high cholesterol, can affect your inner eye tissues.
 Using cutting-edge technology and high-powered magnification, our optometrist will look out for any signs that indicate an undetected body disease.
 In this way, eye exams can protect your total health!

 Preparing for an Eye Exam in Butler, PA

 - Bring all of your questions!
 Our eye doctor will listen to your concerns and provide answers patiently.